tomskovich/ComputerCleanup/README.md

 Install-Module ComputerCleanup -AllowClobber -Force
 # -Force and -AllowClobber aren't necessary, but they do skip errors in case some appear.

+# If you get errors requesting the PSGallery and/or updating NuGet, try executing the following command before trying again:
+[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12

 # Import the module.
 Import-Module ComputerCleanup -Force